chris-wood/draft-arc/draft-yun-privacypass-arc.md

   of the `request` value as defined in {{Section 4.2.1 of ARC}}.

-The Client then generates an HTTP POST request to send to the Issuer Request URL, with the TokenRequest as the content.
+The Client then generates an HTTP POST request to send to the Issuer Request URL, with the CredentialRequest as the content.
 The media type for this request is "application/private-credential-request".
 An example request for the Issuer Request URL "https://issuer.example.net/request" is shown below.